Updated on July 17, 2022

 The existence and dominance of “Arrow”

 Green Arrow got a live-action TV show on the CW in 2012.
-Since then, “Arrow” has become the cornerstone of the CW’s DC-based superhero shows; Ollie’s show has to date run for seven seasons and 150 episodes.
+Since then, “Arrow” became the cornerstone of the CW’s DC-based superhero shows; Ollie’s show ran for eight seasons and 170 episodes.
 That’s a longer run and more episodes than any live-action Batman TV series to date, including the Adam West “Batman” series (which had 120 half-hour episodes).
 The related CW line of superhero shows is even nicknamed the “Arrowverse.”

 The TV show takes a more somber view of Green Arrow, versus the “outspoken liberal/George Carlin as a superhero” characterization Ollie had between the 70s and 2000s.
 Some might feel this makes him too much like Batman.
 However, that’d technically be faithful to how Green Arrow was originally conceived.
 From his 1941 debut through the late 60s, Green Arrow was a Batman imitation, albeit one of DC’s more popular ones.
 A sidekick?
 Car?
 Plane?
 Cave?
 Millionaire background?
 Oliver had all of those.
 So I suppose making Mr. Queen a brooding hero ultimately just goes “back to his roots”… as a Batman-like hero.

-Given the dominance of “Arrow” (it’s been renewed for an eighth season), there might be less need seen for another TV series starring a DCU-based brooding wealthy hero as the main star.
+Given the dominance of “Arrow,” there might be less need seen for another TV series starring a DCU-based brooding wealthy hero as the main star.
 Even if it’s their more popular brooding wealthy hero?

 Other possible reasons